exdysa/colortouch/README.md

 # colortouch
-A touchscreen interface for generating color palettes a la Josef Albers
+A JavaScript touchscreen interface for generating color palettes a la Josef Albers